AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 > - Copy the provided `athena-ibm-techxchange\#.env#` file to `athena-ibm-techxchange\.env`
 > - Edit that file and provide your own values for the API keys.
+>
 > 1. **IBM Watsonx API keys**
->    Accessing IBM Watsonx.ai foundation models requires 3 pieces of information.
+>    Accessing IBM Watsonx.ai foundation models requires 3 pieces of information:
 >      - `WATSONX_APIKEY` and `IBM_WATSONX_APIKEY`: your IBM Cloud user API key.
-(The same key appears twice.)
+(The same key appears twice in the `.env` file.)
 >      - `IBM_WATSON_PROJECT_ID`: one IBM Watsonx.ai project id.
->    - `IBM_WATSONX_URL`: your IBM Datacenter Endpoint URL.
+>      - `IBM_WATSONX_URL`: your IBM Datacenter endpoint URL.
 >
 >    If you're new to Watsonx.ai, getting started is easy.
 Visit the [IBM watsonx.ai](https://www.ibm.com/products/watsonx-ai) page, where you'll find everything you need to set up a Cloud instance.
 From there, you can begin a free trial.
 If you don't have an IBM Cloud account, you'll be guided to create one during the setup process.
+>
->    The complete process to obtains those 3 elements is described on this page: [IBM Watsonx API keys](ibm-watsonx-api-keys.md).
+>    The full process for obtaining these three elements is outlined on this page: [IBM Watsonx API keys](ibm-watsonx-api-keys.md)
 >
 > 2. **OpenAI API key**
 >    To get an OpenAI API key, follow these steps:
 >    - Sign up / Log in: go to the [OpenAI Platform](https://platform.openai.com/) and create an account if you don't have one.